Flames vs Blues Prediction — AI Finds CAN'T MISS NHL Lines & Props (Nov 11)

 Remi Robot Icon

-Remi, our AI sports wizard, has been pouring over millions of data from every past game between the Flames and Blues and using recursive machine learning and impressive AI to examine the data to a single cover probability.
+Remi, our AI sports algorithm, has been pouring over tons of data from every angle between the Flames and Blues and using recursive machine learning and cutting-edge AI to crunch the data to a single cover probability.

-The Algorithm has been most fixated on the linear correlation of weight human bettors regularly put on player performance factors between a Flames team going up against a possibly tired Blues team.
-It appears the true game analytics might reflect a moderate lean against one Vegas line in particular.
+Remi has been most fixated on the unproportionally assigned factor knucklehead sportsbettors tend to put on player performance factors between a Flames team going up against a possibly tired Blues team.
+In reality, the true game analytics might reflect a moderate lean against one Vegas line in particular.

 Unlock this in-depth AI prediction and all of our NHL AI picks for FREE now.